ChameleonCloud/docs/source/user/help.rst

 ===============

 .. note::
-   For immediate assistance or urgent issues, please use the Help Desk rather than the community forum.
+   For immediate assistance or urgent issues, use the Help Desk rather than the community forum.
 The Help Desk ensures your request receives prompt attention from Chameleon staff.